dobtco/wintersmith-knowledge-base/contents/articles/screendoor/messages/sending_messages.md

 As an example, let's insert the respondent's name into the subject line for a customized greeting and inform them of the current status of their response in the message body.

 Press the blue brackets link on the right side of the subject line input to insert a variable.
-We'll select &ldquo;Respondent name&rdquo; from the dropdown.
+We'll select "Respondent name" from the dropdown.

 ![Inserting a name variable into the subject line.](../images/messages_2.png)

 Then, we'll write our message as we normally would.
-When it's time to insert the status, we'll select the same brackets icon at the top of the text editor, and select &ldquo;Response status.&rdquo;
+When it's time to insert the status, we'll select the same brackets icon at the top of the text editor, and select "Response status."

 ![Inserting a status variable into the message body.](../images/messages_3.png)